-The International Network Toward Alternatives and Recovery gathers prominent survivors, professionals, family members, and advocates from around the world to work together for new clinical and social practices towards emotional distress and what is often labeled as psychosis.
+The International Network Toward Alternatives and Recovery gathers prominent survivors, professionals, family members, and advocates from around the world to work together for new clinical and social practices in response to emotional distress and what is often labeled as psychosis.
 Based in leading edge research and successful innovations, INTAR believes the prevailing biomedical overreliance on diagnoses, hospitals, and medications has failed to respect the dignity and autonomy of the person in crisis, and that full recovery must be at the center of ethical care.
 INTAR promotes alternative settings to hospitals and institutions, so that people in crisis including what is called "schizophrenia" and "bipolar" can find the care, connectedness, respect, and interventions they need and elect to use.
 We understand "madness" and extreme states of distress from a social, holistic, and humanistic perspective.
 Our backgrounds range widely, from peer/user organizing to … [Read More...]

 Challenging Our Understanding